erenard/presentation/vuejsamsterdam/slides.md

 # Sean Larkin - Everything's a plugin: Understanding webpack from the inside out

-* check trivago
-- based on tapable
+- Webpack is based on tapable
-- all webpack is made of plugin
+- All webpack is made of plugin

-* astexplorer.net
-* check webpack.academy
-* check webpack 5
+Links:
+- astexplorer.net: JS parser comparison
+- webpack.academy: learning source about webpack

 ---